adityashrm21/book-recommender-system-rbm/README.md

 ## How to use this repository?

 The repository contains a single script that can be run to produce the results.
 You will need to have the required dataset to run the code locally.
 You can either:
-1. Clone the repository and use the script and the dataset files in the [data folder](https://github.com/adityashrm21/Book-Recommender-System-RBM/tree/master/data).
+- Clone the repository and use the script and the files in the [data folder](https://github.com/adityashrm21/Book-Recommender-System-RBM/tree/master/data).
-2. Fork the repository and clone it to add on to this repository.
-Just create a Pull Request to add your code.
+- If you want to contribute, fork the repository and clone it and create pull requests with the additions/changes.
-3. Simply download the code file and get the whole dataset including a couple more files from the [goodbooks-10  dataset repository](https://github.com/zygmuntz/goodbooks-10k).
+- Simply download the code file and get the whole dataset including a couple more files from the [goodbooks-10  dataset repository](https://github.com/zygmuntz/goodbooks-10k) if you want to play around a bot more.

 <img src = "https://media.giphy.com/media/3o7abuqxszgO6pFb3i/giphy.gif">